4teamwork/ftw.contentpage/README.rst

 Introduction
 ============

-``ftw.contentpage`` proviedes some content types optimized for organisations, communities, associations, and more.
+``ftw.contentpage`` provides some content types optimized for organisations, communities, associations, and more.

 It uses simplelayout to manage and display the content.